-Please refer to the schedule as listed in the school calendar for the distribution of report cards and five-week progress reports.
+Please refer to the schedule as listed for the distribution of report cards and five-week progress reports.

 A parent-teacher conference is required following the first 10-week marking period at which your child's report card will be discussed and given to you.